-Douglas College (the College) is committed to providing a working environment that is safe and free from Bullying and Harassment, an environment in which all Employees are treated with dignity and respect.
-This policy articulates the obligations of all members of the College Community to behave in a manner consistent with this commitment, and establishes procedures for filing, investigating and resolving Complaints regarding violations of the policy.
+Douglas College (the College) is committed to providing a working and learning environment that is free from systemic bias and other impediments to the full and free participation of all members of the College Community in the academic, social, political and cultural life of the College.
+This policy articulates the obligations of all members of the College Community to behave in a manner consistent with this commitment, and establishes procedures for filing, investigating and resolving Complaints of Discrimination on the grounds protected by the BC Human Rights Code.